An international body of regulators, officials, and bankers is set to propose widespread crypto rules in October.

 Voyager CEO Stephen Ehrlich said,

 “While I strongly believe in this future, the prolonged volatility and contagion in the crypto markets over the past few months, and the default of Three Arrows Capital (3AC) on a loan from the company’s subsidiary, Voyager Digital, requires us to take deliberate and decisive action now.
-The chapter 11 process provides an efficient and equitable mechanism to maximize recovery.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+The chapter 11 process provides an efficient and equitable mechanism to maximize recovery.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action